 2nd Africa Human Rights Litigation Course

 In 2019, the Justice Initiative delivered its inaugural African human rights litigation course in Ghana.
 The course encouraged practicing lawyers to approach human rights litigation strategically, while viewing it as one step in the process of achieving social change.
-The curriculum will cover a range of human rights tribunals within the African regional human rights system.
+The curriculum covered a range of human rights tribunals within the African regional human rights system.
 In 2021, we hope to bring the course back to a new location in Nairobi, Kenya.
 More information on how to apply coming soon.

 Jobs and Internships